What we like:

 With Hitch, you can get the funds in a matter of days.
 Still, the timeline depends on your application and situation.

-Estimated time to complete: Several days to several weeks
+Estimated time to complete: Five to 15 days

 How does Hitch determine how much I can borrow?